apache/eagle/eagle-external/hadoop_jmx_collector/README.md

 -->

-# Hadoop JMX Collector to Kafka
+# Hadoop Jmx Collector

-Python script to collect JMX metrics for any Hadoop component, and send it to Kafka topic
+These scripts help to collect Hadoop jmx and evently sent the metrics to stdout or Kafka.
+Tested with Python 2.7.

 ### How to use it

-  1. Edit the configuration file config.json.
+  1. Edit the configuration file (json file).
 For example:
-            ```

             {
              "env": {
               "site": "sandbox"
              },
-             "inputs": [
-                {
+             "input": {
               "component": "namenode",
-                  "host": "127.0.0.1",
               "port": "50070",
-                  "https": false,
+              "https": false
-                  "kafka_topic": "nn_jmx_metric_sandbox"
              },
-                {
-                  "component": "resourcemanager",
-                  "host": "127.0.0.1",
-                  "port": "8088",
-                  "https": false,
-                  "kafka_topic": "rm_jmx_metric_sandbox"
-                },
-                {
-                  "component": "datanode",
-                  "host": "127.0.0.1",
-                  "port": "50075",
-                  "https": false,
-                  "kafka_topic": "dn_jmx_metric_sandbox"
-                }
-             ],
              "filter": {
               "monitoring.group.selected": ["hadoop", "java.lang"]
              },
              "output": {
              }
             }
-            ```

   2. Run the scripts

-        ```
+        # for general use
-        python hadoop_jmx_kafka.py
+        python hadoop_jmx_kafka.py > 1.txt
-        ```

-### Editing config.json
+### Edit `eagle-collector.conf`

-* inputs
+* input

-  "port" defines the hadoop service port, such as 50070 => "namenode", 16010 => "hbasemaster".
+  "port" defines the hadoop service port, such as 50070 => "namenode", 60010 => "hbase master".
-  Like the example above, you can specify multiple hadoop components to collect

-  "https" is whether or not you want to use SSL protocol in your connection to the host+port

-  "kafka_topic" is the kafka topic that you want to populate with the jmx data from the respective component

 * filter

   "monitoring.group.selected" can filter out beans which we care about.

 * output

-  You can specify the kafka broker list
-        ```
+  if we left it empty, then the output is stdout by default.

+        "output": {}

+  It also supports Kafka as its output.

         "output": {
           "kafka": {
+            "topic": "test_topic",
-            "brokerList": [ "localhost:9092"]
+            "brokerList": [ "sandbox.hortonworks.com:6667"]
           }
         }
-        ```

-  To check that the a desired kafka topic is being populated:
-    ```
-    kafka-console-consumer --zookeeper localhost:2181 --topic nn_jmx_metric_sandbox
-    ```